-Recently, (July 3, 2016), Pastor Bobby preached a message from 2 Chronicles 7:14 entitled “If My People.”
-The question “Who are my people?” was asked and answered.
-Our prayer is that Ridge Baptist Church members are God’s people.
-Are they?
+In a message from 2 Chronicles 7:14 entitled “If My People,” Pastor Bobby asked and answered the question “Who are God’s people?”
+Our prayer is that all Ridge Baptist Church members are God’s people, but are they?

 The answer to that question goes back to the message “What is a Christian?” or “How does a Christian act?”
 A Christian acts like Jesus.
 To act like Jesus, you have to be a Christian.
 To be a Christian you have to accept Jesus as Savior.
 You do this by asking Jesus to forgive you of your sins acknowledging that Jesus died on the cross for you and rose again from the dead on the third day.
 You commit your life to Jesus and allow Jesus to take control of your life forever.
 (John 3:16)